Annual report 2023

 Prof. Dr. Delphine Etienne-Tomasini

-Director Haute École pédagogique Fribourg, HEP FR
+Rector Haute École pédagogique Fribourg, HEP FR

 Prof. Dr. Gian-Paolo Curcio